ChokoGroup/CHA-Lakka-Dual-Boot/README.md

 3. Copy the content of the folder CHOKO_DISK to the root of your CHOKO_DISK pendrive.

-4. You need to put the ROMs in *.zip format, in folders inside 'CHOKO_DISK/roms'.
-It isn't easy to put all the right roms in the right place, but there are lists inside the folder "roms".
+4. Replace the \*.zip files in the folders inside 'roms' of the pendrive with the real ROMs.
+In this pack the files are "empty files".

+5. If your roms do not include the BIOS files (this is usual to save space) you must copy them to the correct places ( https://www.lakka.tv/doc/BIOSes/ ).

+6. Some games need samples files for sound.
+They should be copied to each core folder under "system" ( https://www.lakka.tv/doc/Accessing-Lakka-filesystem/ ).
+   They are listed in the file "Other Files/_Notes_and_Known_Issues_.txt"

-5. If you don't want the "double view" of snapshot and title screen, go into all subfolders under 'thumbnails' and replace the folders named 'Named_Titles' with those named 'Named_Titles_2'.
+7. If you don't want the "double view" of snapshot and title screen, go into all subfolders under 'thumbnails' and rename the folders 'Named_Titles_2' to 'Named_Titles'.

-6. Now insert the pendrive in the USB EXT port of the CHA and boot into Lakka.
+8. Now insert the pendrive in the USB EXT port of the CHA and boot into Lakka.
 Enjoy!

 ### How to use the existing playlists - Install in SD card
 1. Make sure your CHA is running Lakka and connected to your home WiFi.

-2. From your PC, navigate directly to Lakka's Samba share by entering "\\lakka\" in the file browser.
+2. From your PC, navigate directly to Lakka's Samba share by entering "\\\\lakka\\" in the file browser.
 If you cannot reach the Lakka system by name, it may be possible to reach it by IP.

-3. Copy the content of the folder "CHOKO_DISK/assets" to the folder "\\lakka\Assets".
+3. Copy the content of the folder "CHOKO_DISK/assets" to the folder "\\\\lakka\\Assets".

-4. Copy the content of the folder "CHOKO_DISK/playlists" to the folder "\\lakka\Playlists".
+4. Copy the content of the folder "CHOKO_DISK/playlists" to the folder "\\\\lakka\\Playlists".

-5. Copy the content of the folder "CHOKO_DISK/roms" to the folder "\\lakka\roms".
+5. Copy the content of the folder "CHOKO_DISK/roms" to the folder "\\\\lakka\\Roms".

+6. Replace the \*.zip files in the folders inside "\\\\lakka\\Roms" with the real ROMs.
+In this pack the files are "empty files".

-6. Copy the content of the folder "CHOKO_DISK/thumbnails" to the folder "\\lakka\thumbnails".
+7. Copy the content of the folder "CHOKO_DISK/thumbnails" to the folder "\\\\lakka\\Thumbnails".

+8. Some games need samples files for sound.
+They should be copied to each core folder under "\\\\lakka\\System" ( https://www.lakka.tv/doc/Accessing-Lakka-filesystem/ ).
+   They are listed in the file "Other Files/_Notes_and_Known_Issues_.txt"

-7. If you don't want the "double view" of snapshot and title screen, go into all subfolders under 'thumbnails' and replace the folders named 'Named_Titles' with those named 'Named_Titles_2'.
+9. If you don't want the "double view" of snapshot and title screen, go into all subfolders under "\\\\lakka\\Thumbnails" and rename the folders 'Named_Titles_2' to 'Named_Titles'.

-8. Reboot the CHA and enjoy!
+10. Reboot the CHA and enjoy!

 ### What is inside CHOKO_DISK_EMPTY?